 These thick-haired, large pups are known for being gentle giants (they’re actually natural people pleasers).
 Here’s what you need to know about Bernese Mountain Dog’s fur, personality and potential health issues.

 Bernese Mountain Dogs are large pups.
-On average, they grow to be between 23 to 27 inches tall, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+On average, they grow to be between 23 to 27 inches tall, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, says.
 Males typically weigh anywhere between 70 to 95 pounds, while their female counterparts can weigh anywhere between 80 to 115 pounds.

 According to Dr. McCullough, you should prepare for heavy shedding with Bernese Mountain Dogs, as they have silky, thick and medium-length fur.
 Unfortunately, these pups aren't hypoallergenic either (actually no breed entirely is!), so if you suffer from pet-related allergies, you'll want to reach out to your doctor for a solution before welcoming this dog breed into your life.